1955–56 NHL season

 The 1955–56 NHL season was the 39th season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 The Montreal Canadiens were the Stanley Cup champions as they beat the Detroit Red Wings four games to one in the best-of-seven final series.

 League business

 At a governors' meeting in December, a discussion took place concerning the uniforms worn by officials.
-It was contended that the present orange and black uniforms were confusing to players and fans, particularly when red uniforms are worn by either of the participating teams.
+It was contended that the present orange and black uniforms were confusing to players and fans, particularly when red uniforms were worn by either of the participating teams.
 Furthermore, it was pointed out that the existing uniforms showed up black on television.
 It was unanimously agreed that officials' uniforms should be changed to black and white vertical stripes.
 The black and white uniforms were first worn on December 29, 1955.

 With Montreal frequently racking up two or three goals on any one power play, NHL President Clarence Campbell said he'd like the penalty rule revised to a penalized player returning to the ice when a power play goal is scored on a minor penalty.
-The Canadiens were the lone club to vote against the new legislation.
+The Canadiens was the lone club to vote against the new legislation.